stop-gaming/markdown-blog/published/Stop_Gaming/chapter_1.md

 The above seven lines represent seven actions, each of which is represented by a shorthand word, and together they are “**害伊只戒一季**”.
 The following will introduce these seven actions in detail.

-# Understand the harm of games
+# I. Understand the harm of games

 Players must have enough knowledge of the harm of games.
 If they can't do this, they can't quit playing games!
 Playing games is harmful to players in all aspects, including "physical, mental, family, social, academic, and career".
 Zhang Jian made up his mind to quit playing games after evaluating the pros and cons of playing games, and found that the disadvantages of playing games far outweighed the benefits of playing games.
 If you don't quit, you're a fool!
 There is a chapter below called "Analysis of the pros and cons of playing games".
 Players are requested to fill it out and evaluate it when reading this chapter.